 Understanding the benefits as well as the shortcomings of security automation will help CISOs create the most efficient model to orchestrate their organization’s security.

-Despite high investments in cyber security, there has been a rising trend of failing security metrics.
-Many voices in the industry point to automation as the critical factor in helping firms avoid this trend.
+Despite high investments in cybersecurity, there has been a rising trend of failing security metrics.
+Many voices in the industry point to automation as a critical factor in helping firms avoid this trend.

-The Shortcomings of Automation Still, it would be unwise to consider security automation as the end-all to maintaining robust information security.
+Still, it would be unwise to consider security automation as the end-all to maintaining robust information security.
 Automation, while not suffering from human limitations in cognition or attention span is, in a very important way, fundamentally limited.
-Automation is only as good as its original configuration, and is incapable of independently distinguishing between functions that are desirable to their human deployers and ones that are not.
+Automation is only as good as its original configuration and is incapable of independently distinguishing between functions that are desirable to their human deployers and ones that are not.

 This deficiency in security automation programs can, and has, caused a slew of very serious system failures.

 Take, for instance, the 2014 incident involving file hosting service DropBox.
 During a routine maintenance run on one of its many databases, one of DropBox’s automated programs ran a line of script containing a bug against its own system.
 This resulted in the shutting down of the company’s live service for several hours.

 Another poignant example, an episode that affected tech giant Google, also demonstrates the shortcomings of automation.
 In July 2016, Google was performing reconfiguration on its thousands of servers that support its operations.
 A bug in one of the automated systems that executed these server updates led to faulty reconfigurations in multiple servers.
 As a result, all users based on these servers were denied data requests until the error was detected and corrected by human analysts.

 These and many other instances from the recent period underscore the fact that automation is far from infallible.
 Still, there is no doubt that automation is a vital component of any robust security strategy seeking to overcome the human error element.
 The key is to balance automation with expert human analysis.